 All entrants are asked to notify their intended topic in advance to the Trust’s Secretary:

-Completed essays should be submitted by 1st October.
+Two copies of completed essays should be submitted by 1st October.
+Entries will not be returned, but will be forwarded to the Editor of York Historian with a view to publication.
+Entries are welcomed from amateurs as well as from professional historians and students.
 Intending entrants may also like to know that the Yorkshire Philosophical Society offers research grants for which they may be eligible to apply.
 Enquiries should be addressed to the Society’s Secretary at:

 The Trust encourages entries from amateurs as well as from professional scholars.
 Examples of topics chosen by recent entrants are: